SR Maunsell carriage: Liveries

-British Railway use
+British Railways use

 The policy under which the Southern Railway operated set trains continued into the Southern Region of British Railways; sets were disbanded and created as BR tried to create a new timetable.
 Since 1949, the official livery for all main line coaches had been crimson and cream, in seven years the whole of the Southern Region fleet should be crimson and cream but that wasn't the case as many sets were still in Southern Railway malachite green.
-In 1959, as the Kent Coast electrification scheme was completed most restriction '0' were withdrawn at the same time.
+In 1959, as the Kent Coast electrification scheme was completed most restriction '0' (Note: built to a narrower profile suitable for use through the limited clearances of tunnels on the Tonbridge to Hastings route inherited from the South Eastern & Chatham Railway) were withdrawn at the same time.
 This decline continued as BR had more modern Bulleid and Mark 1 coaching stock until 1967 where the last was withdrawn.
 Many Maunsell coaches were sold by BR to heritage railways were they restored and operated.

 Preservation

 The carriages are well represented in preservation, with 33 preserved on heritage railways across the country.
 Two driving brake composite, four corridor composite, five brake third corridor two are under frames, one dining saloon, one kitchen first, two brake corridor composite, four brake unclassed open, five third open, two Post Office sorting van, two corridor third (one is an underframe), one corridor first under frame, one open second under frame, one Post Office tender van, and two unknown underframe.